Skip to main content

 Why the Oath Is to the Sovereign, Not to Canada

-One of the most thoughtful passages in Discover Canada explains why the Oath is pledged to the Sovereign (the King or Queen) rather than to a document, a flag, or a country.
-In Canada, loyalty is expressed to a person who represents all Canadians.
-As the guide puts it: "Canada is personified by the Sovereign just as the Sovereign is personified by Canada."
+The Discover Canada guide provides a thoughtful explanation for why the Oath is pledged to the Sovereign (the King or Queen) rather than to a document, a flag, or a country.
+In the Canadian system, loyalty is expressed through a person who represents all Canadians.
+The guide explains this clearly: "Canada is personified by the Sovereign just as the Sovereign is personified by Canada."